xianhaochen/backup.github.io/_pages/about.md

 #### Research Interests ####

-5G/6G is no longer just for information delivery, but rather becoming an integrated communications and computing platform to intelligentize everything in our world.
-I am interested in exploring various research problems in 5G/6G, particularly the joint design of communications and computing, including
+The artificial intelligence (AI) revolution opens vast opportunities for wireless networking researchers.
+5G/6G is no longer just for information delivery, but rather envisioned to be an integrated communication and computing platform to “intelligentize” our world.
+Based on this observation, we will explore various research problems in 5G/6G, particularly the joint design of networking and computing/AI.
+My research interests include

 - Wireless networking for computing/machine learning
   - Edge computing